capaldo/cernAHK/README.md

 * the main screen (aka launchpoint) needs to be set at 75%, otherwise, many of the commands on that screen may not work
 * the main screen toolbar must be set by unchecking all options under View > Toolbar > Navigation Toolbar and enabling the "Patient Toolbar" under View > Toolbar >
 * all code listed below that is labeled REQUIRED
-* knowledge on how to edit Autohotkey (use google)
+* knowledge on how to edit Autohotkey (use Google)

 ## Included Files
-* Autohotkey executable with stable macros
+* Portable Autohotkey executable with stable macros
 * Macros.ahk file with macros currently being tested and some personal extras for use with other programs

 ## Vocabulary